MobiVM/robovm/plugins/gradle/README.md

  * iPad-Pro
  * iPad-Retina
  * Apple-TV-1080p
+* `robovm.device.udid`: Select one of several USB-connected physical devices by UDID to run your app on.
 * `robovm.sdk.version`: Set the sdk version property.

 The arch can be specified using the `gradle.properties` or `-P` command line parameter.
 To launch on the simulator in 64-bit mode use: